florianwns/z5omes/README.md

 Z5omes is a CAD tool designed to assist in the creation of polyhedral frames and structures.

-Whether you're a carpenter, maker, designer, or geometry enthusiast, Z5omes helps you explore and build polyhedral shapes — like the [rhombic icosahedron](https://en.wikipedia.org/wiki/Rhombic_icosahedron) known as the [Zome](https://en.wikipedia.org/wiki/Zome_(architecture)) — with precision and ease.
+Whether you're a carpenter, maker, designer, or geometry enthusiast, Z5omes helps you explore and build polyhedral shapes — like the [zonohedron](https://en.wikipedia.org/wiki/Zonohedron) known as the [Zome](https://en.wikipedia.org/wiki/Zome_(architecture)) — with precision and ease.